Angular momentum of zero-frequency gravitons: Introduction

-In this note, while leveraging on the framework proposed in \cite{GPRCurzfl}, we instead focus on the contributions of soft gravitons to two quantities that have received a fair share of attention: the expression of the waveform in position space, in particular the value of the asymptotic shear in the far past, and the angular momentum \cite{Damour:2020tta,Veneziano:2022zwh}.
-As we shall discuss, both quantities are related to subtleties due to ``gravitons with exactly zero frequency'' or, in mathematical terms, to the fact that the Weinberg factor $F^{\mu\nu}$ must be complemented with an appropriate prescription on how to approach the $\omega=0$ singularity.
+In this note, while leveraging on the framework proposed in \cite{DiVecchia:2022nna}, we instead focus on the contributions of soft gravitons to two quantities that have received a fair share of attention: the expression of the waveform in position space, in particular the value of the asymptotic shear in the far past, and the angular momentum \cite{Damour:2020tta,Veneziano:2022zwh}.
+As we shall discuss, both quantities are sensitive to static field effects, and therefore to the inclusion of contributions due to ``gravitons with exactly zero frequency.''
+In mathematical terms, this translates to the need of specifying an appropriate prescription on how to approach the $\omega=0$ singularity in $F^{\mu\nu}$.
 In the case of the waveform, it is indeed well known that $F^{\mu\nu}$ itself is proportional, after Fourier transform with respect to $\omega$, to the memory effect and to the asymptotic action of a BMS supertranslation \cite{Strominger:2014pwa}.
 This step relies on the fact that ``the Fourier transform of a pole in frequency space is a step function in time.''~\cite{Strominger:2017zoo} In turn, it is precisely the supertranslation ambiguity that determines the value of the shear at early times and ultimately whether the leading contribution to the flux of angular momentum is of order $\mathcal O(G^2)$ or $\mathcal O(G^3)$, an issue recently discussed in \cite{Veneziano:2022zwh}.

-Without the ambition of settling this delicate issue, in the following we shall follow a practical approach, mainly adopting Feynman's prescription (see also related discussions in \cite{Bautista:2021llr,Laddha:2018vbn,Bautista:2019tdr,Saha:2019tub,Manohar:2022dea}).
-For instance, employing this recipe, we will obtain a precise connection between $F^{\mu\nu}$ and the waveform \eqref{eq:wavAg} that selects its value at early retarded times.
+Without the ambition of settling this delicate issue, in the following we shall follow a practical approach, mainly adopting Feynman's prescription, which already plays a role in Weinberg's works \cite{Weinberg:1965nx,Weinberg:1995mt} (we elaborate on this point in Section~\ref{sec:eikopzfl}, for related discussions see \cite{Bautista:2021llr,Laddha:2018vbn,Bautista:2019tdr,Saha:2019tub,Manohar:2022dea}).
+As suggested by the soft eikonal operator \cite{DiVecchia:2022nna}, we also extend the soft theorem by applying it to the full \mbox{$S$-matrix} rather than to the connected \mbox{$T$-matrix} elements.
+Employing this simple albeit nonstandard recipe, we will for instance obtain a precise connection between $F^{\mu\nu}$ and the waveform \eqref{eq:wavAg} that selects its value at early retarded times.